AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/ir-api/http-protocol/image-rendering-api-ref/c-ir-http-protocol-ref/c-ir-http-protocol-command-reference/r-ir-rough.md

 ## Default {#section-11861a5e6e8649ee988267d2707fd7cc}

-`catalog::Roughness` if the material is based on a catalog entry, otherwise approximately 40%.
+`catalog::Roughness` If the material is based on a catalog entry, otherwise approximately 40%.

 ## See also {#section-d232fff7237443cc95c4bb50cb3d32bb}